SCIENTIFIC LEAD AND DIRECTOR: Gabriela Ilie, PhD, Canada

 Northern Alberta Urology Center in Edmonton, Canada, PC-PEP Site PI/Lead

-Dr. Evans is a Urological Surgeon with Northern Alberta Urology Center in Edmonton, Board of Directors with The American Urology Institute, and Professor at University of Alberta, Division of Urology in Edmonton.
+Dr. Howard Evans is a Urological Surgeon with Northern Alberta Urology Center in Edmonton, Board of Directors with The American Urology Institute, and Professor at University of Alberta, Division of Urology in Edmonton.
 His skills and expertise include but are not limited to advance laparoscopic surgery, prostate cancer, surgical oncology, robotic surgery, urolithiasis, and minimal invasive surgery.

 Dr. Kunal Jana, MD, FRCPC